 Then a camera click taken to capture a side of Melbourne’s beautiful sprawling city when I was at one of their tallest vantage points – Eureka Tower.
 Melbourne life could get pretty laid back.
 I mean stores close at around 6 PM?
 Or earlier even?
 Was truly shocked when I found out.
 Don’t fret though.
 A lot of bars/pubs and restaurants stay open later than that.
 That is why at around 4 PM, if I remember correctly, office people would already be heading out to the pubs to chug down some beer with friends and co-workers at the end of their shifts.
 Would love to be doing just that one of these days.

-Lastly, one of the places near my place when I was still in Singapore where I used jog.
+Lastly, this park right next to my place (one of the places) when I was still in Singapore where I would take jogs.
 That’s the Bishan-Ang Mo Kio Park.
 Normally I would take my runs in the evening where it is much cooler, but also because I don’t want to be burnt to a crisp or get a sunstroke.
 Singapore weather can become quite hot and humid.
 In the middle of this park is a McDonald’s.
 At the edges of the park are other restaurants.
 There you can get a decent dinner or grab a pint of beer.
 A lot of people go to this park to commune with nature, stroll about with family, play frisbee with friends, have a picnic with loved ones, or just about anything you’d want to do at a park.
 Quite a lovely place.

 - > The Quest For That Dark Beer August 21, 2018